 Federal Court of Appeal

 Chief Justice Noël of the Federal Court of Appeal issued an Update of Court Operations on March 16 and a Temporary Suspension of Deadlines on March 19 indicating a “suspension period” between March 16 and April 17, during which time the computation of time under both procedural rules and any direction or order of the Federal Court of Appeal will not run.
-The suspension period was extended by announcements released on April 2, 2020, April 15, 2020, May 12, 2020 and May 28, 2020 with the suspension period now set to expire on June 15, 2020.
+The suspension period was extended by announcements released on April 2, 2020, April 15, 2020, May 12, 2020, and May 28, 2020.

-The most recent Notice to the Parties and the Profession released on May 12, 2020 can be found here.
-The Notices to the Parties and the Profession released on May 12, 2020, April 15, 2020 and April 2, 2020 can be found here, here and here.
+The June 11 Notice to the Parties and the Profession can be found here.
+The Notices to the Parties and the Profession released on May 28, 2020, May 12, 2020, April 15, 2020 and April 2, 2020 can be found here, here, here and here.
 The original Update of Court Operations and Temporary Suspension of Deadlines can be found here and here.

 Supreme Court of Canada

 The Supreme Court issued a news release on March 25, 2020 pursuant to which cases previously scheduled for hearing in March, April and May are adjourned, tentatively, to the month of June 2020.
 The Supreme Court indicated that it will continue to issue judgments on applications for leave and on appeal during this time period.
 Deadlines imposed by the Rules of the Supreme Court of Canada are suspended until further notice.